mono/website/docs/about-mono/languages/index.md

 F#
 ---

 [F#](http://fsharp.org/) is a hybrid language that brings flavors of functional languages and imperative languages, developed by Microsoft.
-They release compiler that targets mono in [some releases](http://blogs.msdn.com/b/dsyme/archive/2010/04/12/f-2-0-released-as-part-of-visual-studio-2010.aspx).
+They release compiler that targets Mono in [some releases](http://blogs.msdn.com/b/dsyme/archive/2010/04/12/f-2-0-released-as-part-of-visual-studio-2010.aspx).

 Java
 ----